-Figure 2

-SURVEY REACH
+Figure 2 SURVEY REACH

-38016\08_gis\products\biology\mxds\arroyo_toad_survayraach_081704.mxd habitat designation was rescinded by court order based on lack of economic impact considerations and has since been re-proposed in early 2004.
-The newly proposed critical habitat area includes the easternmost portion of the survey reach.
+habitat designation was rescinded by court order based on lack of economic impact considerations and has since been re-proposed in early 2004.
+The eastern portion of the survey reach lies within the newly proposed critical habitat area.
 Much of the information in the federal listing documents (FWS 1994, 1999, 2001) regarding the biology of the arroyo toad was derived from extensive research conducted by Dr. Samuel Sweet of the University of California, Santa Barbara (Sweet 1992, 1993).
 Additional detail is included in the Recovery Plan (FWS 1999) and a radio telemetry study conducted by Ruben Ramirez (2000).